Enlarged Transformation Group: Star Models,Dark Matter Halos and Solar System Dynamics: Introduction

 The argument that accelerated observers should be on equal footing led Einstein to general relativity.
 We have argued that requiring that quantum observers be on equal footing leads to the conservation group [3].
 If we, as observers consider ourselves to be classical (non-quantum) observers, we will have a preference for the manifold view for what we observe.
 In truth, we are are quantum observers and hence some "fuzziness" in our observations as well as the observations of other observers is present.
-Suppose $x^\alpha$ are used as coordinates on a neighborhood of our manifold.
-If $x^{\bar{\mu}}_{\; ,\nu}$ is non-diffeomorphic but satisfies (1), then $x^{\bar{\mu}}$ is similar to anholonomic coordinates [7] .
-However, the conservative group property (1) ensures that observers, one using $x^\alpha$ and the other using $x^{\bar{\mu}}$ as their coordinates, are on equal footing.
-When we take the manifold view, we interpret the change of coordinates from $x^\alpha$ to $x^{\bar{\mu}}$ as only making sense at the differential (i.e. infinitesimal) level.
-Thus, we see the neighborhoods upon which the coordinate systems of the second observer make sense to us as the first observer have shrunk from global (special relativity) to local (general relativity) to infinitesimal (conservation group theory).
-We stipulate that we may begin the setup of our theory as if it were a manifold, defining $h^i_{\;\alpha}$ as a function of $x^\mu$.
-On equal footing there are many coordinate systems related to $x^\mu$ via conservative transformations, however we, as observers, have a natural preference for the manifold view and hence prefer $x^\mu$.
+Suppose $x^\mu$ are used as coordinates on a neighborhood of "our manifold" and $x^{\bar{\mu}}$ are used as coordinates on a neighborhood of a second observer.
+If $x^{\bar{\mu}}_{\; ,\nu}$ is non-diffeomorphic but is conservative, satisfying (1), then $x^{\bar{\mu}}$ may be interpreted as anholonomic coordinates for "our manifold"[7].
+Alternatively, the transformation from $x^\mu$ to $x^{\bar{\mu}}$ may be viewed as a transformation from one manifold to a second manifold.
+This second manifold has a different metric and a different curvature tensor $R^\alpha_{\;\;\beta\mu\nu}$.
+When manifolds ${M}_1$ and ${M}_2$ are related by such a conservative (but, possibly non-diffeomorphic) transformation, we say they are in the same quantum family of manifolds denoted by ${M}_1 \sim {M}_2$.
+There are calculations (some in this paper) that suggest that the curvature vector given below may be related to the mass of a classical particle.
+We see that quantum observers related by (1) agree on the speed of light and, if these hints are correct, on the value of the masses of classical particles present (if any).

+The conservative group property (1) ensures that these quantum observers, one using manifold ${M}_1$ and the other using manifold ${M}_2$ are on equal footing.
+We know from experience, however, that the classical solution is preferred and hence there is a preferred manifold.
+That preferred manifold is the classical manifold, ${M}_0$ with curvature tensor $R^\alpha_{\;\beta\mu\nu}$.
+A probability amplitude, constructed from the curvature tensor and/or appropriate contractions may turn out to be the correct probability amplitude for the quantum geometry.
+We will give a tentative expression below for this probability amplitude.
+In the sum over all possible manifolds (analogous to the path integral sum over histories), the classical manifold receives preference - nonclassical solutions tend to cancel out.